kosara-g/portfolio/guides/vale-cli.md

 ## Installation

-The recommended method for installing Vale is through a package manager, in this case, [Homebrew](https://formulae.brew.sh/formula/vale).
+The recommended method for installing Vale is through a package manager, in this example, [Homebrew](https://formulae.brew.sh/formula/vale).

 1. Open the Terminal app.
 2. Run this command in the terminal: